By Dr. TRACY MOUNTFORD on Bunion Treatment

 – State-of-the-art medical facilities and superior aftercare support

 Today, many bunion removal techniques involve long periods of surgical downtime and often result in a significant period of post-op pain.
-Most private bunion removal surgery requires patients to allow for approximately 6 weeks of downtime where they are not able to walk, work or play sport.
+Most private bunion removal surgery requires patients to allow for approximately 6 weeks of downtime where they are not able to walk, work or play sports.
 Additionally, the standard bunion removal treatments offered by the NHS involve long waiting times in most cases.
 This means that patients have to go through lengthy periods of discomfort while avoiding everyday activities like sports or walking.
 This can often deter many bunion sufferers from seeking corrective surgery to solve the problem.

-Dr Andrea Bianchi and his team of experts worked together to develop a new surgical technique to treat foot conditions such as bunions and hammertoe, which is inspired by keyhole surgery.
+Mr Andrea Bianchi and his team of experts worked together to develop a new surgical technique to treat foot conditions such as bunions and hammertoe, which is inspired by keyhole surgery.
 Introduced in 1996, the keyhole bunionectomy procedure is minimally invasive and can take as little as 15 minutes to complete under local anaesthetic.
 The surgery does not use any fixative devices such as wires, screws or plates.
 This allows the patient’s foot to heal naturally and results in better comfort and functionality following the procedure.
 Almost immediately after treatment, the patient will be able to walk without the need for crutches and return to their lifestyle with minimal downtime.

 Minimally invasive bunion removal surgery is exclusive to The Private Clinic in the UK with no other orthopaedic procedures being performed in this way.
 The surgery is minimally invasive and is carried out under a mild local anaesthetic using light-touch keyhole techniques.
 It is a natural operation that does not use any wires or screws, unlike many other bunion treatments.
-Consultant Orthopaedic Surgeon Dr Andrea Bianchi is an expert in bunion removal surgery, having performed over 1,700 of these day-case bunion removal operations each year.
+Consultant Orthopaedic Surgeon Mr Andrea Bianchi is an expert in bunion removal surgery, having performed over 1,200 of these day-case bunion removal operations each year.
 Patients are able to walk immediately after having the surgery, with no crutches or extensive recovery time needed.
 The physical downtime required is minimal and the 2-3mm skin incisions made during the procedure leave no visible scar.

 The advanced bunion removal procedure is one of the leading bunion solutions in orthopedics.
 The procedure’s impressive success rate of 98% means that it is the best bunion treatment available in the UK today.

-The bunion removal technique can also be used to correct less-common tailor’s bunions, which grow on the outside of the foot at the base of the little toe.
+The bunion removal technique can also be used to correct less common tailor’s bunions, which grow on the outside of the foot at the base of the little toe.
 A tailor’s bunion is also known as a bunionette and is much less common than a regular bunion.
 A tailor’s bunion usually starts to develop when you are young.
 But it can gradually worsen and become enlarged over time, leading to significant pain and discomfort.

 It occurs when the fifth metatarsal bone enlarges or shifts outward.
 This small bone at the bottom of your little toe can start to rub against your shoes, causing crippling symptoms.